abishekdevendran/abishek-devendran/src/posts/3-moving-off-google-photos.md

 # The Setup

 My Phone and Laptop are setup in the same Zerotier Mesh VPN with virtual static IPs(maybe even other family members in the future, Zerotier supports upto 15 nodes per network).
-I run a docker compose Immich setup that exposes the api @ localhost:2283, I configure the <Virtual Static IP>:2283 on my phone's Immich app, and I'm good to go.
+I run a docker compose Immich setup that exposes the api @ localhost:2283, I configure the `Virtual Static IP`:2283 on my phone's Immich app, and I'm good to go.
 The phone app built with flutter comes with automatic foreground and background syncs, and I basically don't have to worry about my photos anymore.
-I might setup a cron job that backs up my photos folder in my Immich library to a different disk, but I'm not sure if I need to do that yet.
+I might setup a cron job that backs up my photos folder in my Immich library to a different disk, but I'm sure if I need to do that yet.

 # The Future